Easy, No-Bake Desserts You Should Make This Summer

 Mousse, Glorious Mousse!

 Mousse—particularly served in miniature cups and bowls—feels fancy, even though it’s not so hard to make.
-Serve some chocolate mousse with a dollop of whipped cream on top, or keep things light with a lemon version.
+Serve chocolate mousse with a dollop of whipped cream, or keep things light with a lemon version.
 And yes, you can make this one ahead of time too.
 Win!

 Sautéed or Grilled Fruit